wagtail/rfcs/text/097-alt-text-capabilities.md

 ## Caveats

-Here are some of the things we will ideally not be doing:
+Here are some of the things we will not be doing:
 1. We will not be doing away with the title field for the AbstractImage model.
 This is because titles will still be used to identify specific images, especially among a list or point of reference.

-For things that we will ideally be doing, this RFC will address them in a flowchart of the proposed flow below.
+For things that we will be doing, this RFC will address them in a flowchart of the proposed flow below.

 ## Flowcharts of Existing Flow vs Proposed Flow

 ### Existing Flow

-#### Left-right

 ```mermaid
 flowchart LR